Texas Deeds and Medicaid Asset Protection

 Even though Texas transfer-on-death deed should be disregarded for Medicaid qualification purposes, the Medicaid agencies have not yet adopted rules implementing this provision.
 At the time of this writing, the Health and Human Services Commission has not updated the Texas MEPD Handbook to recognize transfer-on-death deeds as an exception to the transfer penalty.

-Our deed preparation software can also create transfer-on-death deeds based on the answers you give in our user-friendly interview.
+Our online deed preparation service can also create transfer-on-death deeds based on the answers you give in our user-friendly interview.
 Just choose whether you want to create a Texas lady bird deed or transfer-on-death deed, and the software will do the rest.
-Create your own deed today!

 Limiting Estate Recovery – Protecting Real Estate from the Texas Medicaid Estate Recovery Program